-To prevent emergency interventions from being used in lieu of planned, systematic behavioral interventions, the parents and residential care provider, if appropriate, shall be notified within one school day whenever an emergency intervention is used or serious property damage occurs.
+To prevent emergency interventions from being used in lieu of planned, systematic behavioral interventions, the parent, guardian, and residential care provider shall be notified within one school day if an emergency intervention is used, or serious property damage occurs.

-A Behavioral Emergency Report (BER) shall immediately be completed and maintained in the individual's file.
-The report shall contain all of the following:
+A "Behavioral Emergency Report" (BER) shall immediately by completed and maintained in the student's file.
+Those involved will meet to jointly complete the attached report form.
+The BER and the Incident Report must include all the following:

-- 1. The name and age of the student - 2.
-The setting, time, and location of the incident
+- 1. The Name / SSID and DOB of the student. - 2.
+The setting and location of the incident. - 3.
+The name(s) of the staff or other persons involved.